spannynoob/Multitool/README.md

 How does it work:-
 Follow all the instructions, and respond.

-What language is it:-
+Tech Stack:-
-This is made in Batch Language, the original language by Windows.
+Language: This is made in Batch Language, the original language by Windows.
+Operating System: This can only work in Windows and batch is only supported on Windows.
+You can run it on others Operating Systems, but you will need a third party compiler for batch.